Appropriate Use of Information Resources UPPS No. 04.01.07

-06.03 A user must report any abuse or misuse of information resources or violations of this policy to their department head or to the Office of the Vice President for Information Technology.
+*06.03 A user must report any abuse or misuse of information resources or violations of this policy to their department head or to the Information Security Office.

 06.04 When using its information resources, the university encourages communications that reflect high ethical standards, mutual respect, and civility.